Anti-nuclear movement: Protests in the United States

 There were many anti-nuclear protests in the United States which captured national public attention during the 1970s and 1980s.
 These included the well-known Clamshell Alliance protests at Seabrook Station Nuclear Power Plant and the Abalone Alliance protests at Diablo Canyon Nuclear Power Plant, where thousands of protesters were arrested.
 Other large protests followed the 1979 Three Mile Island accident.

-A large anti-nuclear demonstration was held in May 1979 in Washington, D.C., when 65,000 people including the Governor of California, attended a march and rally against nuclear power.
+A large anti-nuclear demonstration was held in May 1979 in Washington, D.C., when 65,000 people, including the Governor of California, attended a march and rally against nuclear power.
 In New York City on 23 September 1979, almost 200,000 people attended a protest against nuclear power.
 Anti-nuclear power protests preceded the shutdown of the Shoreham, Yankee Rowe, Millstone I, Rancho Seco, Maine Yankee, and about a dozen other nuclear power plants.

 On 12 June 1982, one million people demonstrated in New York City's Central Park against nuclear weapons and for an end to the cold war arms race.
 It was the largest anti-nuclear protest and the largest political demonstration in American history.
 International Day of Nuclear Disarmament protests were held on 20 June 1983, at 50 sites across the United States.

 In 1986, hundreds of people walked from Los Angeles to Washington, D.C., in the Great Peace March for Global Nuclear Disarmament.
 There were many Nevada Desert Experience protests and peace camps at the Nevada Test Site during the 1980s and 1990s.

 On 1 May 2005, 40,000 anti-nuclear/anti-war protesters marched past the United Nations in New York, 60 years after the atomic bombings of Hiroshima and Nagasaki.
 This was the largest anti-nuclear rally in the U.S. for several decades.
-In the 2000s there were protests about, and campaigns against, several new nuclear reactor proposals in the United States.
+In the 2000s, there were protests about, and campaigns against, several new nuclear reactor proposals in the United States.
 In 2013, four aging, uncompetitive, reactors were permanently closed: San Onofre 2 and 3 in California, Crystal River 3 in Florida, and Kewaunee in Wisconsin.
 Vermont Yankee, in Vernon, is scheduled to close in 2014, following many protests.
 Protesters in New York State are seeking to close Indian Point Energy Center, in Buchanan, 30 miles from New York City.

 Recent developments

-For many years after the 1986 Chernobyl disaster nuclear power was off the policy agenda in most countries, and the anti-nuclear power movement seemed to have won its case.
+For many years after the 1986 Chernobyl disaster, nuclear power was off the policy agenda in most countries, and the anti-nuclear power movement seemed to have won its case.
 Some anti-nuclear groups disbanded.
 In the 2000s (decade), however, following public relations activities by the nuclear industry, advances in nuclear reactor designs, and concerns about climate change, nuclear power issues came back into energy policy discussions in some countries.
-The Fukushima Daiichi nuclear disaster subsequently undermined the nuclear power industry's proposed come back.
+The Fukushima Daiichi nuclear disaster subsequently undermined the nuclear power industry's proposed comeback.